-Most meteor showers are best viewed in the pre-dawn hours, when the part of Earth you are standing on is facing the direction of Earth's orbit.
-It's like bugs hitting a car's windshield.
-In the late evening hours, on the other hand, the meteors are less frequent — loosely akin to bugs hitting a car's rear bumper.
+Most meteor showers are best viewed in the pre-dawn hours when the part of Earth you are standing on is facing the direction of Earth's orbit.
+In the late evening hours, on the other hand, the meteors are less frequent.

 Meteor showers can be seen at different times of the year depending on when Earth is going to pass through the comet's or asteroid's path.
 Some meteor showers happen annually; others only appear over a period of several years, while some of the best shows — meteor storms — happen just once or twice in a lifetime.

 Weather can also hamper a good view of meteor showers.
 A clear sky is a gift to night gazers, which is why meteor showers during the summer are more anticipated than those that fall in the winter months.
-If you want to try and capture a meteor shower yourself, we have a guide to the best cameras for astrophotography and the best lenses for astrophotography, to get you all started.
+If you want to try and capture a meteor shower yourself, we have a guide to how to photograph meteors and meteor showers as well as a review of the best cameras for astrophotography and the best lenses for astrophotography, to get you all started.